FelixStehr/leap_sims_detector_tests/README.md

   2. use the OGL (default).
 To visualize a certain plane use `/vis/viewer/set/sectionPlane [on|off] <3 vector of point> [unit of point] <3 vector of plane normal>` e.g., for a y-z plane at x = 1 cm:
-     `/vis/viewer/set/sectionPlane on 1 0 0 cm 1 0 0`
+     `/vis/viewer/set/sectionPlane on 1 0 0 cm -1 0 0`.

+     To safe the model as .pdf type `/vis/ogl/set/printFilename fileNameWithExtension.pdf` and then `/vis/ogl/export`.

   3. for HepRep type in `/vis/open HepRepFile` and `/vis/viewer/flush` to save a  HepRepFile of the geometry
   4. copy the HepRepFiles to the HepRep directory
   5. change to HepRep directory and type `java -jar HepRApp.jar` to open the HepRep Browser
   6. select the HepRapFile you want to see